keboola/kds-team.ex-zoom-webinar/component_config/configuration_description.md

 1. Authorize access to your Zoom account under the Authorization tab.
-2. Enter one or more webinar IDs from which you want to retrieve registrants.
+2. Select a webinar and endpoints from which you want to retrieve data.